hifiberry/extension_plexamp/README.md

 The Plexamp extension integrates PlexAmp into HiFiBerryOS.
 However, due toi the architecture of PlexAmp and the fact that it's closed source, there are some serious limitations:
 - HiFiBerryOS is not able to show the status of PlexAmp
 - No metadata from PlexAmp will be reported in the UI
-- No control is possible from the HiFIBerryOS GUI
+- No control is possible from the HiFIBerryOS GUI, you can't start/stop/skip playback
 - Enabling the extension requires some command line interactions
+- With >200MB RAM usage tha player requires more resources than other players.
+You will probably like to use a Pi with at least 2GB RAM

 ## Setting up the extension